yusefnapora/quiche-nim/README.md

 ./quichenim http://127.0.0.1:4567/
 ```

-It should print some logs at you and die for reasons yet to uncover.
+It should print some logs at you and eventually print the response from the example server (`byez`)

 ## Up next

-Dig into send failures and try to get a complete HTTP GET exchange working.

-This may require rewriting the event loop to explicitly poll, as in the rust and C examples.
-I think I'm missing timeouts as things go now.
+- clean up and refactor things
+- add tests & wire up valgrind to make sure we're not leaking stuff
+- think more about high-level API design